ItamarAharony/DeepQLearning-15Puzzle/README.md

 # DeepQLearning-15Puzzle

-# NOTE: Project is still work in progress.
-Future updates will add more features for tinkering with the model's and training process' parameters.

 # 15-Puzzle Solver using Deep Q-Learning (DQN)

 This project implements a Deep Q-Learning (DQN) agent to solve the classic 15-puzzle game.
 The agent is trained using reinforcement learning to learn how to solve the puzzle from randomly shuffled states.